microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 class can be determined.
 Once this is known, we then check if the resource type is a user-defined type or if it is a standard resource type.
 If the resource type is among the standard resource types (e.g., cbuffer, tbuffer, RWBuffer, etc.), then the register type is checked for validity.
-The resource is also checked for sampleability (i.e., is it a texture resource?).
 If there is an incompatibility between resource class and register type, a diagnostic will be emitted.
 Otherwise, the resource is a user-defined type, and so the type needs to be validated to see whether it can properly be assigned to the given register type.
 If the UDT does not have at least one resource that matches the given register types, then an error will be emitted.
-The only remaining case is when there is no resource attribute, which implies the type is non-intangible.
+The only remaining case is when there is no resource attribute, which implies the type cannot be intangible.
 In this case, if the type is strictly numeric, the only acceptable register type is 'b', which is legacy behavior.
 In this case, a warning will be emitted that will be treated as an error by default, which states that a numeric type is not usable as a resource.